MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 - The [inference server](how-to-inference-server-http.md) console log contains the output of print and logging functions from your scoring script *score.py* code.
 - Storage initializer logs contain information on whether code and model data successfully downloaded to the container.
 The container runs before the inference server container starts to run.

-For Kubernetes online endpoints, administrators can directly access the cluster where you deploy the model and check the log in Kubernetes.
+For Kubernetes online endpoints, administrators can directly access the cluster where you deploy the model and check the logs in Kubernetes.
 For example:

 ```bash
 kubectl -n <compute-namespace> logs <container-name>